Facebook, Greenpeace in truce over data centers

-But Greenpeace wasn't happy that Facebook picked a power company that generates most of its electricity from coal to power the data center.
+But Greenpeace wasn't happy that Facebook picked site for its data center that's served by a power company that generates most of its electricity from coal.
 It started a campaign to get the social network operator to use renewable energy.
 It attracted some 700,000 supporters on Facebook.
 Greenpeace said it was ending the campaign and declared victory on its "Unfriend Coal" Facebook page, which was still up Thursday morning.

 The page has more than 180,000 followers.